 Many people do not like going to the doctor.
 Whether they’re deeply worried about a condition or fearful of possible treatment, these patients can be classified as anxious.

 Anxious patients might be obvious to spot — some will cry or shake, for example.
 Others display their anxiety in more subtle ways, such as avoiding eye contact or fidgeting.
 Anxious patients can be too distressed to express their health concerns or to fully absorb important information you give regarding their care.
 Offering your patients the option to connect with you via telehealth may even make them more comfortable in sharing their concerns.

 To effectively care for anxious patients, first assure them they are in good hands.
 Remind them that you specialize in this area of medicine because you want to help individuals just like them.
 They’ll need to feel supported in order to fully comprehend their medical care.
 In fact, 67 percent of patients want a doctor who is a good listener.

 When appropriate, offer sympathy.
 If you are treating a patient with a chronic condition, for example, you could say: “I’m sorry you have to go through this.
 I know it’s tough, but it’s important to remain hopeful.”

 Finally, let them know they can contact you at any time to ask questions or discuss their concerns.

 Remember, every patient is different.
 Approach each appointment knowing that your bedside manner can make a big impact on their overall experience.
 Take the time to listen to their concerns and frustrations regardless of whether they’re related to their health and adjust your behavior accordingly.
-Do this and you’ll be rewarded with higher patient retention.
+If you remember these patient management skills, you’ll be rewarded with higher patient retention.

-For more tips on how to best engage with patients and boost retention at your practice, check out the blog “4 Ways to Empower Patients at Your Healthcare Practice.”
+For more patient management tips on how to best engage with patients, check out the blog “12 actionable ideas to improve patient experience.”